jimburton/ci583-lists/README.md

  Start with implementing the methods in `LinkedList`.
-Each method that you have to implement currently contains a single line of code that throws an error -- remove this line when you start your work.
+Each method that you have to implement currently contains a single line of code that throws an error -- **remove this line when you start your work**.

  The code comes with *unit tests* in the `tests` package, which you can run to check your work.
-The way that you run these depends on the IDE that you're using (it is usually as simple as right-clicking on the test and selecting the option to run it) -- ask me for help with that in the labs.
+The way that you run these depends on the IDE that you're using.
+The first thing you need to do is to add the JUnit library to the project.
+After that it is usually as simple as right-clicking on the test and selecting the option to run it -- ask for help with this in the labs or google the procedure for your IDE.
+(For example, in Intellij you need to click on *File / Project Structure* then *Libraries*.
+Then click on the `+` button and select *From Maven*.
+Type "junit" into the search box and select one of the results.
+Now you have added the JUnit library to the project you can right-click on a test class and select *Run*.)

  1. First, implement the `isEmpty` method.
 It returns `true` if `_head` is `null`, `false` otherwise.